Output-Oblivious Stochastic Chemical Reaction Networks: Preliminaries

 A linear set $\G \subseteq \N^2$ is a \emph{grid} if there exist $p,q\in\N$ and $\offset\in\N^2$ such that $\G=\{(p,0)\alpha_1+(0,q)\alpha_2:\alpha_i\in\N\} +\offset =\{(p\alpha_1+o_1,q\alpha_2+o_2):\alpha_i\in\N\}$.
 If both $p$ and $q$ are zero, the grid is simply the point $\offset$.
 If $p>0$ and $q=0$, or $p=0$ and $q>0$, the grid is a one-way-infinite line with period $p$ or $q$ respectively.
 If $p=q>0$ we say that the grid is periodic, with period $p$.
 We let $\Grid_\p +\offset$ be the grid $\{(\alpha_1p,\alpha_2p):\alpha_i\in\N\}+\offset$ and write $\Grid_p$ if $\offset=(0,0)$.

-A \emph{threshold set} is a linear set with the form $\{\x:\x\cdot\v\geq r\}$ (i.e., a halfspace) for some $\v \in \Z^2$ and $r\in\Z$.
-Let $E$ be a two-way-infinite linear set of the form $\G\cap \T$, where $\G$ is a grid and $\T$ is a finite intersection of threshold sets. $E$ is bounded by two lines (represented by threshold sets and/or the x or y axes; the points on these lines, if any, are in $E$).
+A \emph{threshold set} is a semilinear set with the form $\{\n:\n\cdot\v\geq r\}$ (i.e., a halfspace) for some $\v \in \Z^2$ and $r\in\Z$ \cite{angluin2007computational}.
+Let $E$ be a two-way-infinite linear set of the form $\G\cap \T$, where $\G$ is a grid and $\T$ is a finite intersection of threshold sets. $E$ is bounded by two lines (represented by threshold sets and/or lines parallel to the x or y axes; the points on these lines, if any, are in $E$).
+(Note that the boundary of a threshold set $\{\n:(n_1,n_2)\cdot(v_1,v_2)\geq r\}$ can be written as the linear set $\{(v_2,-v_1)\alpha+(|\min\{0,r\}|,\max\{0,r\}):\alpha\in\N\}$.
+For example, $\la n_1,n_2\ra \cdot\la -3,2\ra = -1$ is the set $(2,3)\alpha + (1,0)$.
+If a line is infinite then $(v_2,-v_1)\geq (0,0)$.)
 If the two bounding lines are parallel, $E$ is the finite union of lines on $\Grid$, i.e., all points of each line lie on grid $\Grid$.
 Otherwise we call $E$ a \emph{wedge} on $\Grid$.
 For example, the sets $\{\n:n_1\geq n_2\}$ and $\{(1,1)\alpha_1+(1,2)\alpha_2:\alpha_i\in\N\}$ are wedges on $\Grid_1$.
 Likewise, the two regions above and below the fissure line in Figure~\ref{fig:simplefissure} are wedges on $\Grid_1$.
 More generally, we can intuitively think of a wedge as a pie-like slice of $\N^2 \cap \Grid$, except that pieces may be chopped off near the narrow "corner" that is closest to the origin.
 If the two bounding lines are the x and y axes, the wedge is all of $\Grid$.
-We can show the following characterization of semilinear sets.
+We can show the following characterization of semilinear sets; see Appendix \ref{app:set_characterization} for the proof and a more formal definition of a wedge.

 \begin{lemma} Every semilinear set can be represented as the finite union of points, lines on grids, and wedges on grids, with all grids having the same period. \end{lemma}